Renata-Yun/python_labs/README.md

-# Python labs for data structure and algorithms
+## Python labs for data structure and algorithms
-# Pandas Python for Data Mining
+## Pandas Python for Data Mining
-# Выполнила Атаулина Рената